-Lemonade More and Less Math Activity
+Lemonade More and Less Activities for Preschoolers

 It’s excited to start teaching addition and subtraction to preschoolers, but how do you know when they are ready?
 Before introducing these skills to preschoolers, it’s best that they have mastered the following math skills first: